-- Financial Officer - Those individuals who represent the Associate Vice President for Budget and Finance in the various Budget Executive administrative areas.
+- Financial Officer - Those individuals who represent the Associate Vice President for Budget and Finance in the various budget executive business areas.
 The Financial Officer has the responsibility of assuring that expenditures are budgetarily controlled, that adequate and appropriate funds are available, that assets of the University are protected, and that all actions comply with University policies, guidelines, and procedures.
 The Financial Officer is also responsible for ensuring the accuracy of all documents/actions through all financial systems.

 - Manager - In Workday, this is a security role and is assigned to anyone who supervises one or more direct report(s).
 Managers are responsible for approving time worked entries and may enter hours on behalf of employees who are unable to do this themselves.

-- Personnel document - Transactions (documents) having a direct * effect on positions, appointments, reappointments, terminations, or an employee's gross compensation across all classes of employees, including retirees and contingent workers, or graduate students.
+- Personnel transaction - Transactions having a direct * effect on positions, appointments, reappointments, terminations, or an employee's gross compensation across all classes of employees, including retirees and contingent workers, or graduate students.
 These are processed in Workday and follow the rules established in the system for each business process regarding required approvals.

-- Timekeeper - In Workday, this is a security role identified and approved by a HR Strategic Partner to unit-based individuals who are authorized to approve employee timesheets as a delegate for the manager.
+- Timekeeper - In Workday, this is a security role identified and approved by an HR Consultant to unit-based individuals who are authorized to approve employee timesheets as a delegate for the manager.

 * “Direct” infers that this is the final time in which the action will be brought before the required approvers to approve/disapprove the action before the stated results become effective.
 Certain University documents exist that secure the preliminary approval for an action.
 These preliminary documents then become support documents that accompany, or are referenced by, one of the classes of documents defined in this policy.
 Such preliminary documents are excluded from the guidelines of this policy.

 The intent of this policy is to provide adequate oversight and control while assuring efficient operational effectiveness.
-Each Budget Executive, Budget Administrator and Financial Officer may delegate approval authority to others as outlined in this policy but is ultimately responsible for the proper management and oversight of the operation of the administrative area for which such individual is assigned.
+Each budget executive, budget administrator and Financial Officer may designate approval authority to others as outlined in this policy but is ultimately responsible for the proper management and oversight of the operation of the department or business area for which such individual is assigned.